AK1975/CS/1 - Lesson Plans/5 - Archiving and Logging Data/2/StudentGuide.md

 ### 07. Review Introduction to Scripts Review

 - [Solution Guide: Introduction to Scripts](./Activities/6 - Introduction to Scripts/Solved/README.md)
-- The solutions to this activity will be uploaded after class

 ### 08. Scheduling Backups, Cleanups, and Security Checks